Panha-Ly/library-render/README.md

 Explaination:

+- **example-forms folder**: contains example forms (to select, create, update, delete data) for testing the API.
 - **book folder**: feature-based folder structure contains the feature "Book" and its controller, service, and repository.
 - **config folder**: contains a configuration class for setting up CORS (Cross-Origin Resource Sharing) settings, allowing front-end to send requests this API.
 - **utils folder**: contains a controller class for error handling during API requests.